 - Make sure all technical equipment, and appliances are in good working order

 The solicitor you choose can also be very helpful at the negotiating stage.
 He or she can ensure terms are met, and above all else completely understood.

 Remember, a good estate agent is the perfect member of your buying team.
 With someone who knows and understands the property market, you can make the process even easier.
-Best part is, you get to move by the sea even faster than you thought!
+Best part is, you get to move near the sea even faster than you thought!